Water polo at the 1984 Summer Olympics: Teams

 12 teams played in the 1984 Olympic tournament:

 The top 8 teams qualified for the 1985 FINA Men's Water Polo World Cup in Duisburg, West Germany.

 Tournament play

+The Water Polo competition was held at the Raleigh Runnels Memorial Pool.

 The tournament was set up into 2 levels of round-robin play: preliminary play in 3 groups; and final play in 2 groups.
 The top 2 teams from each preliminary group (shaded ones) advanced to Group D and played for the top-6 places; the bottom 2 teams from each preliminary group played in Group E to determine places 7-12.